 Most functional alcoholics will justify their behaviour to others as to why they are drinking.
-Excuses include stress at work, a long week or they simply enjoy socialising with their friends.
+Excuses include stress at work, a long week or they simply enjoy socialising with their friends and family.
 They always find a reason for turning to alcohol.

 Alcoholics do not have a problem with drinking on their own.
 They might even hide alcohol in their desk at work or in their car.
 They do not want other people to find out how much alcohol they are actually drinking.